-The buildings and structures of the conservation areas contribute in different ways to its overall character and appearance, some positively (positive contributors including listed buildings), others negatively (detractors).
-The contributions of individual elements are mapped on the Interactive map at the front of this appraisal.
+The buildings and structures of the conservation area contribute in different ways to its overall character and appearance, some positively (positive contributors including listed buildings), others negatively (detractors).
+The contributions of individual elements are shown on the map to this section.